shivannis/xandr-docs-public/xandr-docs/finance/digital-selling.md

 ---
-title: Microsoft Invest - Digital Selling
+title: Finance - Digital Selling
 description: In this article, learn about digital selling, explore the processes, and learn the details of the documents that a digital seller is set to receive. ms.date: 10/28/2023 ms.custom: finance
 ---

-# Microsoft Invest - Digital selling
+# Finance - Digital selling

 As a Digital Seller, you will receive the following documents: